rreezN/Social_Artists/content/_index.md

 The figure above shows that the number of degrees for the artists rapidly decreases.
 The figure shows that just 10% of the artists have five or more direct links to other artists.
-Kanye West is highlighted as an exciting person since he has the most in-degrees of all the artists, meaning that he is the one being refered to the most.
-Note that the distribution is roughly linear in the log-log scale, that means that the relation follows a power law.
+Kanye West is highlighted as an exciting person since he has the most in-degrees of all the artists, meaning that he is the artist who is referred to the most.
+Note that the distribution is roughly linear in the log-log scale, which means the relation follows a power law.
 The table below shows some summary statistics on the distribution.

 |            | **Mean** | **Median** | **Mode** |